Be sure that you’ve got all the key components of writer’s workshop as you prepare to launch your literacy block!

 Hopefully they’ll apply the new skill that they’ve learned from the mini-lesson!

 What are students actually working on?

-(Using revising and editing checklists effectively and with peers is a mini-lesson idea!)
+As a side note, guiding students in using revising and editing checklists effectively and with peers is a great mini-lesson idea!

 Writer’s workshop is an ongoing, differentiated writing process, so each learner will be at a different stage.

 As they publish one piece, they start another.

 Some students may even abandon a piece of writing before publishing, and that’s okay if the writing is not a required piece that will be formally assessed.

 What is the teacher doing while students are writing?

 You’ll conference with students either one-on-one or in small groups.